alisonchou/mastermind/README.md

 ## Behind the "magic" 🧐

-I built Master Mastermind with React.
+I built Master Mastermind with `React`.
 I chose React for its out-of-the-box immediate data updates, which were vital to the game.